 Science, Vol. 347, No. 6218, January 2015.

-The original genome-wide human splicing index, SPIDEX, is available for non-commercial download and from Annovar.
+The original genome-wide human splicing index, SPIDEX, is available from Annovar.

 - Predicting the sequence specificities of DNA- and RNA-binding proteins by deep learning (Journal)